 To setup a community on Slack, the administrator of our respective community should be logged in on IdeaScale.

-The administrator should run the command "/ideascale setup", where we’re shown a dialog window with two fields to fill.
-The first one is the "Short Community URL", and the second field is "Community Alias" which will be required when we want to login to a specific community.
+The administrator will see a "Setup Community" button.
+Once we click this button you will see a box to set up community.
+The first field is the "Short Community URL", and the second field is "Community Alias" which will be required when we want to login to a specific community.
 This Alias will be particularly helpful for clients with multiple communities which are connected to Slack.

 Please Note: The community Alias cannot contain empty spaces.
 The community Alias field is not linked to the IdeaScale community name.
 This will be used only to login to the community.

-After clicking "Submit" button on the Setup Community dialog window, you should see another message, "Finish connecting your IdeaScale account", with a button underneath it "Connect to IdeaScale account".
+After clicking "Submit" button on the Setup Community dialog window, you should see another message, "Finish connecting your IdeaScale Community", with a button underneath it "Connect to IdeaScale Community".

-Click on "Connect to IdeaScale account" which will take you to another page to "Authorize".
+Click on "Connect to IdeaScale community" which will take you to another page to "Authorize".

-Click on "Authorize" button to complete the setup, and we get the following message on Slack "Setup successfull!
-Now login to the community to perform action /ideascale login [yourCommunityAlias]".
+Click on "Authorize" button to complete the setup, and we get the following message on Slack "Setup successful!

 4. Login with community:

-To login with the community we just set up, we should use the command "/ideascale login [alias]", where Alias is the Alias name we just specified during the setup.
-After we run this command, we get the following message "Finish connecting your IdeaScale account" with a button underneath "Connect to IdeaScale account", we click that button, and then we click "Authorize" once again.
+We can login to the community by simply clicking on the "Login to IdeaScale account" button.
+After we run this command, we get the following message "Finish connecting your IdeaScale account" with a button underneath "Connect to IdeaScale Community", we click that button, and then we click "Authorize" once again.